 Import audio directly from URL or social media domains.

-What does an audio mixer do?
+5. What to consider while choosing an audio mixer software?

 It is necessary to know at least somewhat about the fundamental terminologies to decipher the specifications and feature of an audio mixer.
 Here you'll get to know what it takes to be able to distinguish among different audio mixers and their respective software.